total-typescript/total-typescript-book/book-content/chapters/06-objects.md

 };
 ```

-Update the `Configurations` type to be a Record that specifies the keys from `Environment`, while ensuring the `notAllowed` key is still not be allowed.
+Update the `Configurations` type so that only the keys from `Environment` are allowed on the `configurations` object.
+Once you've updated the type correctly, the red squiggly line below `@ts-expect-error` will go away because `notAllowed` will be disallowed properly.

 #### Solution 1: Use an Index Signature for Dynamic Keys

+Here are the three solutions:

-Inline index signature:
+You can use an inline index signature:

 ```typescript
 const scores: {